Homes built and preserved with Habitat for Humanity East Central Ohio – So Far

 In 2006, we were honored to become only the seventh Habitat ministry out of 1,700 to reach the $1 million mark in tithing.
-We tithe ten percent of each unrestricted donation to building houses in Ghana, West Africa and Central America.
+We tithe ten percent of each unrestricted donation to building houses in Bangladesh, Poland, and Lesotho – in southern Africa.

 Since our first Habitat for Humanity ReStore opened in Canton in 2005, over 3,000 tons of reusable materials have been diverted from landfills through merchandise sales and recycling.
 Now that we’ve opened our second ReStore in Canton, there are more opportunities to donate, shop, and save items from landfills.